-The possibilities for nightlife on the Costa del Sol are endless and range from theme pubs to some of the most sophisticated nightclubs in Europe.
-Most towns have a good selection of nightclubs open until the wee hours, but the most famous are Olivia Valere and Oh!
-Marbella in Marbella, and Pachá in Plaza Mayor.
+The possibilities for Malaga nightlife are endless, especially if you have a car.
+It range from theme pubs to some of the most sophisticated nightclubs in Europe.
+Most towns in Malaga have a good selection of nightclubs open until the wee hours.
+The most famous are Olivia Valere and Pangea in Marbella, but there are many more.
 Opening hours are usually from 10 or 11pm to 3 or 5am.
-Many clubs have a dress code and you may be required to show identification on entry.
+Many clubs have a dress code and you may have to show identification on entry.
 Some clubs open in the summer months only; entry fees vary.

 You can hear live music of almost any sort on the coast at different venues.
 Classical music concerts are given regularly by the Malaga Philharmonic Orchestra at the Cervantes Theatre in Malaga during the season from October to June.
 Other national and foreign orchestras also include the Costa del Sol in their tours.

-There are numerous bars and clubs that offer live music as part of their nightly entertainment, where you can hear live jazz, local bands and singers, and flamenco.
+There are numerous bars and clubs that offer live music as part of their nightly entertainment.
+You can hear live jazz, local bands and singers, and flamenco.
 Expatriate crooners singing cover versions are popular entertainment at foreign bars and pubs.
 Needless to stay, some are better than others.

 Spanish singers and bands play regularly on the coast, and top international sololists and bands occasionally give concerts, particularly during the summer months.